alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 gives a link back to the service.
 We want to persist the attributes even if the user does not click that link.

-We plan to remove the `state_id` things when we retire the Transition Checker experiment.
+We plan to remove the `state_id` mechanism when we retire the Transition Checker experiment.

 ### Local development